moappi/simple-join/README.md

 #### join.error(val)

-Signals that the a join(s) are completed, but with an 'error'.
+Signals that a join(s) is completed, but with an 'error'.

 Parameters: